-Each class will be given a scheduled time for lunch, and it will be twenty-five minutes long.
-Thanksgiving prayer will be said in the classroom before they go to the lunchroom.
+Each class will be given a scheduled time for lunch, and it will be thirty minutes long.
+Thanksgiving prayer will be said in the classroom before students go to the lunchroom.
 Proper manners are expected while eating.
 Students are to remain seated unless given permission from the teacher.
-Hot lunches are available for a minimal cost per day, Monday through Friday.
-Menu schedules are given in advance, and orders cannot be placed after the deadline.
-Students may bring bagged lunches.
+Students may bring bagged lunches, as hot lunch will not be available this year.
 Lunch boxes with graphics must not exhibit sorcery, witchcraft, rebellion, vulgarity, immodesty, profanity, violence, immorality, unacceptable music, or anything contrary to our Statement of Faith.
-The Administration will make the final decision on what is acceptable.
+The administration will make the final decision on what is acceptable.
 Students are not permitted to use microwaves due to logistical and storage issues.
+Exceptions may be made for medical circumstances.
+Talk to your teacher or principal if this is the case.
 No student is allowed in the kitchen area.
 We ask that you avoid glass containers.
 Please provide napkins and utensils as needed.
-Snacks and drinks are also available for purchase.
+Individually-wrapped snacks and drinks are available for purchase.
 Students are responsible to clean up after themselves.
 Please put all trash in trash cans.
-Parents are welcome to join students for lunch on Fridays during the lunch period.
-Cake or cupcakes for birthdays may also be brought, but at the discretion of the teacher.
+Parents are welcome to join students for lunch on Fridays during the lunch period, but must follow our COVID policy for visitors.
+Treats for birthdays may be brought, but at the discretion of the teacher.
+Treats must be wrapped in their original, individual packaging and be store-bought.
+There will be no bake sales or homemade food brought in during the COVID pandemic.